Your drivers can play an important part in reducing your fleet overheads. How? By fostering a culture of good driver behaviour!

 A statistic worth mentioning to your drivers before they head out on their next journey?

 Another common cause of accidents is distracted driving.
-72% of drivers have admitted to being distracted whilst behind the wheel.

 And mobile phones remain one of the biggest distractors behind the wheel.
 Drivers are four times more likely to be involved in an accident when using a mobile phone.
 Even worse, they are 24 times more likely to crash whilst texting.